neo4jrb/neo4j-ruby-driver/README.md

 ### neo4j-ruby-driver

 As a prerequisite [seabolt](https://github.com/neo4j-drivers/seabolt) must be installed.

+On macOS

+    $ brew install michael-simons/homebrew-seabolt/seabolt

-Please follow the instructions to install either from package or source.
+On other systems please follow the instructions to install either from package or source.
+Make sure the libseabolt17 ends up in a system lib path e.g. /usr/local/lib
-Add `SEABOLT_LIB` environment variable with the location of the installed library.

 Add this line to your application's Gemfile: